torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 =================

-To handle a given processor ``intel_pstate`` requires a number of different pieces of information on it to be known, including:
+To handle a given processor ``intel_pstate`` requires a number of different pieces of information on it to be kyeswn, including:

  * The minimum supported P-state.

- * The maximum supported `non-turbo P-state <turbo_>`_.
+ * The maximum supported `yesn-turbo P-state <turbo_>`_.

- * Whether or not turbo P-states are supported at all.
+ * Whether or yest turbo P-states are supported at all.

  * The maximum supported `one-core turbo P-state <turbo_>`_ (if turbo P-states are supported).